-With respect to our AV-353 platform, we own an issued U.S. patent, a non-provisional U.S. patent application, and an International (PCT) patent application covering our anti-Notch3 antibodies, nucleic acids and expression vectors encoding the antibodies, host cells, methods of making the antibodies, and methods of treatment using the antibodies.
-The issued U.S. patent and non-provisional U.S. patent application, if granted, would be expected to expire in 2033, whereas the International (PCT) patent application, if nationalized in the United States and granted, would be expected to expire in 2037.
+With respect to our AV-353 platform, we own an issued U.S. patent and two non-provisional U.S. patent applications covering our anti-Notch3 antibodies, nucleic acids and expression vectors encoding the antibodies, host cells, methods of making the antibodies, and methods of treatment using the antibodies.
+The issued U.S. patent and the two non-provisional U.S. patent applications, if granted, would be expected to have expirations ranging from 2033 to 2037.